Learning Outcomes

 - The tenancy is not specifically excluded or "contracted out" of the Act

-Certain tenancies are excluded, such as tenancies at will, agricultural tenancies, and fixed-term tenancies not exceeding six months (unless certain conditions are met).
+Certain tenancies are excluded, such as tenancies at will, agricultural tenancies, mining leases, service tenancies, and fixed-term tenancies not exceeding six months (unless the tenant’s occupation exceeds 12 months in aggregate or the lease contains a right to extend beyond six months).

 Key Term: business tenancy